 Singer-songwriter Jewel didn’t have an easy upbringing.
 Her childhood was marked by neglect, abuse and anxiety.
 At 18, she became homeless.
 Jewel started writing songs because she didn’t know how else to cope, and when she sang them at bars for an audience, she saw her own anguish reflected back at her.
 “I watched people in pain every day,” she told TIME.
 “I made a commitment in my life to try to figure out what to do with pain.
 That journey set me off on an incredible adventure that involved music, but really the number-one goal always was: How do I advocate for myself?
 How do I fight for my happiness?”

-In a recent episode of TIME for Health Talks, Jewel and her friend Dr. Blaise Aguirre, assistant professor of psychiatry at Harvard Medical School, spoke about creative ways for young people to take care of their mental health during stressful times.
+In a recent episode of TIME100 Talks: Health, Jewel and her friend Dr. Blaise Aguirre, assistant professor of psychiatry at Harvard Medical School, spoke about creative ways for young people to take care of their mental health during stressful times.

 Writing serves as a form of mindfulness for Jewel, helping her stay in the present moment without self-judgment.
 In her early years, “every time I wrote, I learned something,” she said.
 “I noticed things I didn’t realize I noticed, and I always felt calmer and less anxious.
 If you’re observant and curious, you’re forced into the present.”